Confirmed to Speak:

 Animal Welfare legislation in the UK is in a state of flux.
-Recent progress has seen DEFRA issue ‘welfare of animals at time of killing’ legislation, as well as the introduction of plans to increase the sentences for animal cruelty tenfold.
+Recent progress has seen DEFRA issue ‘welfare of animals at time of killing’ legislation, as well as the introduction of the draft Animal Welfare in December 2017 designed to increase the sentences for animal cruelty tenfold.
 However, ambiguity surrounding Brexit has led to uncertainty regarding the future for animal welfare in the UK.

 Attend this Westminster Briefing event for a comprehensive overview of the state of animal welfare in the UK.
 Explore where we are heading in the face of Brexit and discover good practice examples of tackling and enforcing animal welfare.